timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 ```

 It may not be immediately clear why the above query returns rides segmented
-by 5 minute buckets, so let’s examine it more closely, using the sample time
+by 5 minute buckets, so let's examine it more closely, using the sample time
 of 08:49:00.

 In the above query, we first extract the hour that a ride took place in: